 with a bias parameter $\rho\in[0,1]$ (unbiased for $\rho=1/2$), where $\mathbbm{1}_p$ is the identity in the walker Hilbert space.
 It also includes the conditional displacement operator $S$, such that

 which moves the $\ket{L}$ ($\ket{R}$) amplitude to the left (right) neighboring lattice position.

 To evaluate the escape probability of a quantum walker, we should take the asymptotic limit $t\rightarrow\infty$ of the probability over the positions out of the absorption barrier.
-However, since the $U$ operator is non-diagonal, it is necessary to change the basis from $\mathcal{H}_p$ to the dual k-space $\mathcal{H}_k$ to diagonalize it.
-This space is spanned by the Fourier-transformed vectors $\ket{k}=\sum_j e^{ikj}\ket{j}$ with $k\in[-\pi,\pi]$.
-Then, the operator $S_k$ is now diagonal
+However, while the step operator is not diagonal in the position basis, it becomes diagonal in quasimomentum, so it is convenient to change the basis from $\mathcal{H}_p$ to the dual $k$ space $\mathcal{H}_k$ to perform a spectral decomposition (see Appendix~\ref{append:1} for more details).